The Impact of Virtual Reality: From Passive to Active Learning

 Why VR Harnesses Attention Span and Makes Knowledge Stick!

-For years, we've been bombarding students with information: lessons, PowerPoints, books, online modules.
-Much of it doesn't stick for long.
-Not because students don't want to learn, but because their brains are designed to learn by doing.
-Virtual reality (VR) aligns seamlessly with this: it turns learning into an active experience instead of a passive listening session.
+For years, we have been flooding studentswith information: lessons, PowerPoints, books, online modules.
+Much of it sticks only briefly.
+Not because students don't want to learn, but because their brains are made to learn by doing.
+Virtual Reality (VR) aligns seamlessly with this: it turns learning back into an active experience instead of a passive listening moment.

 From consuming knowledge to experiencing knowledge